mikhailshilkov/mikhailio-hugo/content/2015/11/review-of-jspm-course/index.md

 title: Review of the course "Modern, Modular JavaScript with SystemJS and jspm"
 date: 2015-11-24
 tags: ["Pluralsight", "Course", "Learning", "Javascript", "JSPM", "SystemJS"]
-description: "Recently I was playing with [Aurelia](http://aurelia.io) SPA framework, which makes heavy use of jspm and SystemJS for modules/packaging.
+description: "Recently I was playing with Aurelia SPA framework, which makes heavy use of jspm and SystemJS for modules/packaging.
 This package manager is new to me, and it looked a bit like magic sometimes.
 So when I saw a jspm course on Pluralsight, I decided to give it a try.
-And I did not regret: the course is great.
-It's so good, that I decided to write a brief review for it, even though I have never done that before."
+And I did not regret: the course is great."
 ---
 Recently I was playing with [Aurelia](http://aurelia.io) SPA framework, which makes heavy use of jspm and SystemJS for modules/packaging.
 This package manager is new to me, and it looked a bit like magic sometimes.
 So when I saw a jspm course on Pluralsight, I decided to give it a try.
 And I did not regret: the course is great.
 It's so good, that I decided to write a review for it, even though I have never done that before.